-The task of clustering time series for pattern discovery has the aim to find out a set of model profiles or patterns that represent as faithfully as possible the original data set, in a way that every independent vector of this original data can be considered as one of the models submitted to acceptable deviations or drifts, or an outlier at the most.
-The difference between time series and normal clustering is that, in the time series case, the shape of input vectors entails features that are arranged in time.
+The task of Classifying time series for pattern discovery has an objective to find out a set of model patterns or profiles that represent as faithfully as possible the original data set, in a way that every independent vector of this original data can be considered as one of the models submitted to acceptable deviations or drifts, or an outlier at the most.
+The difference between time series and normal classification is that, in the time series case, the shape of input vectors entails features that are arranged in time.
 Hence, in univariate time series an input vector is usually the succession of values that a certain variable takes throughout a specific time scope.

-Clustering time series is usually tackled twofold: (a) feature-based or model-based, i.e., previously summarizing or transforming raw data by means of feature extraction or parametric models, e.g., dynamic regression, ARIMA, neural networks [1]; so the problem is moved to a space where clustering works more easily; (b) raw-data-based, where clustering is directly applied over time series vectors without any space-transformation previous to the clustering phase.
-Several works concerning each kind

-Of time series clustering are referred to in detail in [2].
-Beyond the obvious loss of information due to feature-based or model-based techniques, they can also present additional drawbacks; for instance, the application-dependence of the feature selection, or problems associated to parametric modeling.
+Classifying time series is of two types: (a) raw-data-based, where clustering is directly applied over time series vectors without any space-transformation previous to the clustering phase.
+Several works concerning each kind of time series clustering are referred to in detail in [2]. (b) feature-based or modelbased, i.e., previously summarizing or transforming raw data by means of feature extraction or parametric models, e.g., dynamic regression, ARIMA, neural networks [1]; so the problem is moved to a space where clustering works more easily; Beyond the obvious loss of information due to feature-based or model-based techniques, they can also present additional drawbacks; for instance, the applicationdependence of the feature selection, or problems associated to parametric modeling.
 On the other hand, characteristic drawbacks of raw-data-based approaches are: working with high-dimensional spaces (curse of dimensionality [3]), and being sensitive to noisy input data.